vitotitto/Speaker_selection_pipeline/README.md

 **Config**: `configs/golden_pipeline_bootstrap_api_precision1.yaml`

-**What it does**: Extracts audio from every video file (FFmpeg), then submits audio to the Pyannote cloud API which performs both speaker diarisation and transcription in a single job.
+**What it does**: Extracts audio from every video file (FFmpeg), then submits audio to the Pyannote cloud API, which performs both speaker diarisation and transcription in a single job.
 The Pyannote API produces the transcript that all downstream stages consume.

 Stage 1 is configured with `asr.skip: true` in the golden config, so it **only extracts audio** — no Whisper model is loaded and no GPU time is spent on ASR.
 The Pyannote API (Stage 2 with `write_standard: true`) writes all transcript files directly.
 To run fully local without the API, set `asr.skip: false` in Stage 1 and disable Stage 2 (see Section 3).